• Recipes

 How to Make Homemade Gnocchi

-Making gnocchi from scratch is really worth it, even if it takes a lot longer (plan on about 1 hour of extra time).
-It's a fairly easy recipe and makes this dish even more delicious.
+Making homemade gnocchi from scratch is absolutely worth it!
+It takes about an extra hour, but it’s an easy recipe and makes this authentic Italian dish even more delicious.

 potato gnocchi recipe step 1b (1)